22-Day Small Group Australia & New Zealand Tour

 Days 20-21 — Rotorua and Auckland

 On your way to Auckland stop at Ruakuri Caves to see the unique glowworms illuminate underground grottoes.
 Late this afternoon arrive in the “City of Sails,” in a beautiful natural setting atop 48 volcanic hills.
 Take a half-day city tour featuring the War Memorial Museum, Auckland Harbour, and the America’s Cup Village.
 Tonight celebrate your adventure at a farewell dinner.
 (2B,D) Stay at the Stamford Plaza Auckland Hotel.
-SJ
+JS

 Day 22 — Depart for the U.S.